c2v4/Java-Collections-Overview/slides.md

 * Specialized implementation to use with `Enum` types
 * All elements must come from one enum type
-* Extremally compact and efficient
+* Extremely compact and efficient
 * Enum Sets are represented by bit vectors
 * Good typesafe alternative to `int` based bit flags